-(212) 237-1331 Fax: (610) 628-3726

-Email: clep@info.collegeboard.org Web: http://clep.collegeboard.org Representatives are available Monday through Friday, 8 a.m. to 6 p.m.
-Eastern Time.
+College-Level Examination Program Telephone: (800) 257-9558 Email: clep@info.collegeboard.org Web: http://clep.collegeboard.org

-Applicants who are either requesting a general education evaluation or pursuing law study under the Committee of Bar Examiners' Law Office Study program must have the College Board send official score reports to the State Bar's Office of Admissions in Los Angeles; 1149 S. Hill Street, Los Angeles, CA 90015-2299.
+Applicants must register to take the CLEP examinations directly with the College Board and request that score reports be forwarded by the College Board to the prospective law schools to which they seek admission.
+Applicants requesting a general education evaluation or pursuing law study under the Committee of Bar Examiners' Law Office Study program must have the College Board send official score reports to the State Bar's Office of Admissions in Los Angeles, 845 S. Figueroa St., Los Angeles, CA 90017-2515.
 The score recipient code for the Office of Admissions is 7165.